chrisjsewell/PyGauss/setup_README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 There is currently no pygauss conda distributable for Windows or for
-chemlab which has C-extensions that need to be built using a compiler.
+chemlab, which has C-extensions that need to be built using a compiler.
-Therfore it will need to be cloned from GitHub. the extensions built,
+Therefore it will need to be cloned from GitHub. the extensions built,
 dependancies installed and finally installed.

 ::